-Cool off this summer at

-BUSINESSERVE

-Stevens Point, WI.

-HOME OF

-THE LARGE

-CONE

-Stop in and choose from:

-Flurries: Your choice of vanilla/zebra soft serve whipped with a selection of candies

-Sundaes: A wide variety of toppings

-Try our turtles!

-- Other soft serve creations -

-Come in and see why Belt's is "The Home of the Large Cone"

-Belt's Soft Serve

-2140 Division St.

-Page 16 July 24, 1986

-Steiner

-cont. from p.
-11

-on an ann basis.
-The contribu-tions will be used to establish an endowment, earnings from which will be used for the stuwhich will be used for the stu-dent awards.
+Page 16 July 24, 1986 Steiner cont. from p.
+11 on an ann basis.
+The contributions will be used to establish an endowment, earnings from which will be used for the stu-dent awards.
 Steiner and Booth had begun their transcontinental Canadian bike trip in St. John's, New-foundland, and intended to raise \$50,000 for the UWSP scholar-ship fund.
-They had completed about 1,500-miles of the 5,000- mile itinerary when an 18-year-old man struck and killed Stein-er with his car on June 22nd near Winnipeg, Manitoba.
+They had completed about 1,500-miles of the 5,000mile itinerary when an 18-yearold man struck and killed Stein-er with his car on June 22nd er with his car on June 22nd near Winnipeg, Manitoba.
 Steiner, 47, had a 23-year association with UWSP.

-He enrolled for classes here in 1963 and shortly thereafter also became a part-time man-ager in what was then known as the Student Union.
+He enrolled for classes here in 1963 and shortly thereafter also became a part-time man-ager in what was then known as the Student Union the Student Union.
 After graduation in 1965, he was appointed to the faculty to serve as recreation manager.
-He later served as assistant di-rector of University Centers, then in several different administrative positions in the Student Life Division.
+He later served as assistant director of University Centers, then in several different administrative positions in the Student Life Division.
 During the past four years, he held the title of executive director of student life administration and assistant to the assistant chancellor for business affairs.

-He had been active as as fac He had been active as as tac-ulty advisor to several present and past organizations including Sigma Tau Gamma social fraternity with which he had an involvement throughout his ca-reer here, the offf-Campus Stu-dent Association, Russian Club, Describedent Biorato Club, and Freewheelers Bicycle Club and the Student Government Association.

-He was the incumbent director of the North Central Region for Sigma Tau Gamma and in 1984 was cited as the recipient of the national award to the outstanding decisions of the transition.
+He had been active as as faculty advisor to several present and past organizations including Sigma Tau Gamma social fraternity with which he had an involvement throughout his ca-reer here, the Off-Campus Student Association, Russian Club, Freewheelers Bicycle Club and the Student Government Association.
+He was the incumbent direc-tor of the North Central Region for Sigma Tau Gamma and in 1984 was cited as the recipient of the national award to the outstanding advisor of the year.

-ot the national award to the outstanding advisor of the year.

 In faculty government, he was a senator and member and chair of several committees.

-He also was a two-time winner of the UWSP Campus Leaders Award as an advocate for student organizations.

-ers Award as an advocate for student organizations.
-Steiner participated in national organizations for college union, housing, auxiliary service and business personnel and held offices in several of them.
+He also was a two-time win-ner of the UWSP Campus Leaders Award as an advocate for student organizations.
+Steiner participated in nation-al organizations for college union, housing, auxiliary service and business personnel and held offices in several of them.
 Born in Park Falls on July 12, 1938, he was graduated from high school there with the class of 1956.
-He attended St. Norbert College in West De Pere for two years and then served as the assistant to the purchasing director of a Chicago firm until he entered the U.S. Army.
+He attended St. Norbert College in West De Pere for two years and then served as the assistant to the purchasing di-rector of a Chicago firm until he entered the U.S. Army.
 After a two-year stint in uniform, he enrolled at UWSP and received his degree in mathematics.
 He did graduate study at the University of Iowa.
-University of Iowa.

-TUESDAY IS ALWAYS TWOSDAY

-"Buy one get one free" July features "Salads", August features "Sandwich" (no coupon needed for this Tuesday offer.)
+TUESDAY IS ALWAYS TWOSDAY "Buy one get one free" July features "Salads", August features "Sandwich" (no coupon needed for this Tuesday offer.)